tecoevo/tecoevo.github.io/pages/positions.md

 * Participate actively in departmental and university activities

 **We Offer:**
-Membership in a highly supportive and collaborative research team Access to modern facilities and an international research environment Encouraged within University cooperation possibilities across scales for e.g. :
+Membership in a highly supportive and collaborative research team.
+Access to modern facilities and an international research environment.
+Encouraged within-University cooperation possibilities, for e.g. :

 * microbiology (https://www.biozentrum.uni-wuerzburg.de/en/mikrobio/research/)
 * animal ecology and tropical biology (https://www.biozentrum.uni-wuerzburg.de/en/zoo3/)
 * social psychology (https://www.psychologie.uni-wuerzburg.de/en/research/research-profile/)

 The University of Würzburg is committed to promoting diversity, equity, and inclusion, and we strongly encourage applications from individuals from underrepresented groups.
 Salary and benefits are according to public service positions in Germany (TVL, full position.
 The position is suitable for part-time employment).
 Female scientists are particularly encouraged to apply.
 Disabled applicants will be preferentially considered in case of equivalent qualifications.

 **Applications**
 Please send your application as a single pdf file per email to